shanesample/shanesample/README.md

 ### Hi there 👋
+I am a Full Stack Web Developer based in the Seattle Area.

 <!--
 **shanesample/shanesample** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.